 A New Leadership Mindset for Orchestrating Transformational Strategy and Culture Change

 In our current disruptive environment, traditional strategic planning and change management approaches are fast becoming obsolete.
-Instead, new agile and adaptive leadership styles and use of technology-enabled intelligence systems are critical for sensing and managing the way forward.
+Instead, new agile and adaptive leadership mindsets that focus on being, sensing, learning and leading and using technology-enabled intelligence systems are critical for forging the way forward.

-This discussion will center on using successes and failures with driving transformational strategy change at a large global networking company, pharmaceutical company and several technology startups including:
+This discussion will center on sharing successes and failures with executing transformational strategy change at a large global networking company, pharmaceutical company and several technology startups including:

-- Introducing a new dynamic leadership mindset combined with a real-time agile orchestration process to manage the performance of desired change strategy(s) driven through the predictive power of business and behavioral ‘sensing actionable intelligence’ and real time organizational learning.’
+- Introducing a new dynamic leadership mindset combined with an agile orchestration process to manage the performance of desired change strategy(s) driven through the predictive power of business and behavioral ‘sensing actionable intelligence’ and real time organizational learning.’

-- When, where and how technology-enabled collective intelligence systems can be best used to strengthen and/or create a truly agile and adaptive organization.
+- Insights as to how technology-enabled collective intelligence systems can be best used to strengthen and/or create a truly agile and adaptive organizational change strategy.

-A seasoned cross-functional leader and trusted collaborator, with 20+ years consulting and client side experience with a passion for strategic planning, critical thinking and analytical insights-based decision-making.
+Gaye Clemson is seasoned cross-functional performance management leader with 20+ years consulting and client side experience with a passion for strategic planning, critical thinking and actionable intelligence-based adaptive decision-making systems.

 Gaye’s industry experience includes high tech in the services, sales, marketing and customer success functions including global enterprise, and start-up environments.
 Her focus is on orchestrating culture, governance and organizational transformational change to help companies create new agile and adaptable business and operating models.